woges/UDACITY-self-driving-car/term1_project3_behavioral_cloning/README.md

 ### Splitting Data

-After doing all the mentioned driving manoevers the data set comprises around 15.000 images.
+After doing all the mentioned driving manoeuvre the data set comprises around 15.000 images.
 With all augmentation technics like flipping it increased to nearly 30.000  images.
 The data set was split into a randomly selected training set (80%) and a validation set (the remaining 20%) to monitor the performance of the neural network and to ensure that the model was not overfitting.
 There is no need to split off a test set as the model testing is done by running the simulator in autonomous mode on the tracks.

 ## Model Architectur